 Stage 2: Review

-If you’re unhappy with the response provided by the relevant business area, you can ask for your complaint to be reviewed and investigated by a Highways England Director.
+If you’re unhappy with the response provided by the relevant business area, you can ask for your complaint to be reviewed and investigated.

-We will aim to send a full response within 15 working days of the date of escalation.
+We will aim to send a full response within 15 working days.

 Stage 3: Independent review

 If you’re still not happy you can ask us to refer your complaint to an Independent Complaints Assessor (ICA).
 Find out more information about what the ICAs cover and how to complain to them.